AntonioCarta/MetalBug/README.md

 My first game made with the LÖVE2D framework.

-To run the game on GNU/Linux:
+To run the game on Linux:

 1. Place the code inside a folder e.g MetalBug
 2. Run